junction-labs/wineinfo/demo/05_argo_rollouts.md

 ## Argo Rollouts to the (safe) rescue - step 2 and 3

 We have verified the fix is working.
-Promote to the next step with:
+Promote to 25% of the fleet with:
 ```bash
 kubectl argo rollouts promote wineinfo-catalog
 ```

-That promotes to 25% of the fleet.
 Now you should be able to go to a non-admin user, and see that 25% of the time your search is getting the right result.

 So finish the deployment to 100% with one more promotion:
 ```bash
 kubectl argo rollouts promote wineinfo-catalog
 ```